 Step 2: Describe the outcome or benefit the product should create in the next few months

 Having a product strategy in place is great, but it is not enough to effectively prioritise a product backlog.
-What’s required is a specific, midterm goal that is connected to the strategy and creates the right context to decide which backlog items are more important and which ones are less.
+What’s required is a specific product goal that is connected to the strategy and creates the right context to decide which backlog items are more important and which ones are less.

 To create such a goal, ask yourself which outcome or benefit your product should achieve in the next, say, three to six months.
 What are the desired user and business benefits you want to create?
 Make sure that this goal is in line with the product strategy and that it helps create the desired user and business benefits.
-An example based on the sample strategy above would be “acquire an initial user base and help the users understand their eating habits.”
-(Note that I have chosen a dual goal that captures the desired business and user benefits.)
+An example based on the sample strategy above would be “help the users understand their eating habits and acquire an initial user base.”
+(Note that I have chosen a compound goal that captures the desired user and business benefits.)

 I like to take this idea further, derive several product goals from the product strategy for the next 12 months, and capture them on a product roadmap.
 This puts the goal chosen in context and communicates how the product is likely to evolve over a longer period.
 If you have a product roadmap, then ensure that it implements the overall product strategy.
 Consider reworking it so that it clearly states the desired outcomes your product should achieve.